Average Weather in Tel Aviv Israel

 For the purposes of this report, the geographical coordinates of Tel Aviv are 32.081 deg latitude, 34.781 deg longitude, and 49 ft elevation.

-The topography within 2 miles of Tel Aviv contains only modest variations in elevation, with a maximum elevation change of 223 feet, and an average elevation above sea level of 51 feet.
+The topography within 2 miles of Tel Aviv contains only modest variations in elevation, with a maximum elevation change of 223 feet and an average elevation above sea level of 51 feet.
 Within 10 miles also contains only modest variations in elevation (325 feet).
-Within 50 miles contains extreme variations in elevation (4,724 feet).
+Within 50 miles contains only modest variations in elevation (4,724 feet).

 The area within 2 miles of Tel Aviv is covered by artificial surfaces (25%), water (18%), grassland (18%), and trees (15%), within 10 miles by water (44%) and artificial surfaces (27%), and within 50 miles by water (53%) and cropland (12%).

 This report illustrates the typical weather in Tel Aviv, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in Tel Aviv.

 For each station, the records are corrected for the elevation difference between that station and Tel Aviv according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Tel Aviv is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Tel Aviv and a given station.

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.